-- (1) After the local government makes a final decision on a work task, the local government shall notify the Department and persons who requested notice in writing.
-The local government notice shall contain the following information: - (a) The notice shall state where a person can review a copy of the local government's final decision, and how a person may obtain a copy of the final decision; - (b) The notice shall state that an objection to the work task must be in writing; - (c) The notice shall state that persons must file an objection with the Department no later than 21 days from the date the notice is mailed: - (d) The notice shall state that objectors must give a copy of the objection to the local government; - (e) The notice shall state that objectors must satisfy all criteria of section (2) of this rule; - (f) The notice shall state that for matters outside the jurisdiction of the Commission, objectors must appeal to the Land Use Board of Appeals as provided by ORS 197.825 through 197.830. - (2) To be valid, objections shall: - (a) Be filed within the 21-day objection period; - (b) Clearly identify an alleged deficiency in the work task; - (c) Suggest specific revisions that would resolve the objection; and - (d) Demonstrate that the objecting party participated at the local level orally or in writing during the local review process. - (3) Objections which do not meet the requirements of section (2) of this rule shall not be considered by the Director or Commission. - (4) If no valid objections are received within the 21-day objection period, the Director may approve the work task.
-Regardless of whether valid objections are received, the Department may make its own determination of the sufficiency and completeness of the work task.
-Except as provided in section (5) of this rule, if no objections are received and the Department does not notify the local government of a decision to conduct its own review within 60 days of the date the Department provided notice, the work task shall be deemed acknowledged.
-The Department shall provide a letter to the local government and persons who filed objections certifying that the work task is deemed acknowledged. - (5) When a subsequent work task conflicts with a work task that has been deemed acknowledged, or violates a statewide planning goal related to a previous work task, the Director or Commission shall not approve the submittal until all conflicts and goal compliance issues are resolved.
-In such case, the Director or Commission may enter an order deferring acknowledgment of all or part of the work task until completion of additional tasks. - (6) If valid objections are received or the Department conducts its own review, the Department shall issue a report.
-The report shall focus on the issues raised in valid objections and concerns of the Department.
-The report shall identify specific work tasks to resolve valid objections or Department concerns.
-A valid objection shall either be sustained or rejected by the Department or Commission based on the standards set forth in OAR 660-025-0070.
+(1) After the local government makes a final decision on a work task, the local government must notify the department and persons who participated at the local level orally or in writing during the local process or who requested notice in writing.
+The local government notice must contain the following information:

+(a) Where a person can review a copy of the local government's final decision, and how a person may obtain a copy of the final decision;

+(b) The requirements listed in section (2) of this rule for filing a valid objection to the work task; and

+(c) That objectors must give a copy of the objection to the local government.

+(2) Persons who participated at the local level orally or in writing during the local process leading to the final decision may object to the local government's work task submittal.
+To be valid, objections must:

+(a) Be in writing and filed with the department's Salem office no later than 21 days from the date the notice was mailed by the local government;

+(b) Clearly identify an alleged deficiency in the work task sufficiently to identify the relevant section of the final decision and the statute, goal, or administrative rule the task submittal is alleged to have violated;

+(c) Suggest specific revisions that would resolve the objection; and

+(d) Demonstrate that the objecting party participated at the local level orally or in writing during the local process.

+(3) Objections that do not meet the requirements of section (2) of this rule will not be considered by the director or commission.

+(4) If no valid objections are received within the 21-day objection period, the director may approve the work task.
+Regardless of whether valid objections are received, the director may make a determination of whether the work task final decision complies with the statewide planning goals and applicable statutes and administrative rules.

+(5) When a subsequent work task conflicts with a work task that has been deemed acknowledged, or violates a statewide planning goal related to a previous work task, the director or commission shall not approve the submittal until all conflicts and goal compliance issues are resolved.
+In such case, the director or commission may enter an order deferring acknowledgment of all, or part, of the work task until completion of additional tasks.

+(6) If valid objections are received or the department conducts its own review, the department must issue a report.
+The report shall focus on the issues raised in valid objections and issues of compliance identified by the department.
+The report shall identify specific work tasks to resolve valid objections or department concerns.
+A valid objection shall either be sustained or rejected by the department or commission based on the the statewide planning goals and applicable statutes and administrative rules.

 Hist.: LCDC 1-1992, f. & cert. ef.
 1-28-92; LCDC 6-1995, f. & cert. ef.
-6-16-95
+6-16-95; LCDD 3-2000, f. & cert. ef.
+2-14-00; LCDD 3-2004, f. & cert. ef.
+5-7-04; LCDD 4-2006, f. & cert. ef.
+5-15-06

-Director Action (Work Task Phase)
+Director Action and Appeal of Director Action (Work Task Phase) (1) The director may: